RediSearch/RediSearch/docs/python_client.md

 # the result has the total number of results, and a list of documents
 print res.total # "1"
 print res.docs[0].title

 # Searching with snippets
 res = client.search("search engine", snippet_sizes = {'body': 50})

-# Searching with complext parameters:
+# Searching with complex parameters:
 q = Query("search engine").verbatim().no_content().paging(0,5)
 res = client.search(q)